ngocmai0912/automation-testing-demo-nopcom/README.md

 3. Language: Java

 **Features in this demo framework**
-1. POM - Page Object Model (BasePage, PageObject, PageUI)
+1. POM - Page Object Model
 2. Run with multiple browsers
 3. Run with multiple environments
 4. Page Generator Manager
 5. Allure report (with screenshots)
-6. Read data test with Excel file
+6. Read test data with Excel file

 This demo framework is built by Ngoc Mai.
 Contact me for more information via ngocmai091299@gmail.com.